 Remote working teams are growing in popularity and becoming the new normal.
 Whether you are a remote team member or work with remote people, emails are one of your main forms of communicating.

 However, you have to remember to possess good email etiquette.
-This will help you manage your agile team to run smoothly via powerful agile project management tools.
+It will help you manage your agile team smoothly via powerful, agile project management tools.

 A few points to remember, especially when you are interacting with the client:-

 i) Don’t send too many emails and bombard the other person’s inbox.
-This will lead the receiver to get confused and may miss out on important communication.
-Frame an email that has all the necessary points you want to put across with a proper subject line to go with it.
+It will confuse the receiver and may miss out on important communication.
+Frame an email that has all the necessary points you want to put across with a good subject line to go with it.

 ii) Keep your email content short, crisp, and to the point.
 No one likes to read lengthy emails on a busy day.